Description

 Key Environmental Issues

-CVOW is the second facility to be studied under BOEM’s Realtime Opportunity for Development Environmental Observations (RODEO) study.
+CVOW is the second facility to be studied under BOEM’s Realtime Opportunity for Development Environmental Observations (RODEO) program.
 RODEO aims to make direct, real-time measurements of the nature, intensity, and duration of potential stressors during the construction and initial operations of selected offshore wind facilities.
-Underwater acoustic monitoring was conducted during the construction of two monopile wind turbines.
+Underwater acoustic monitoring was conducted during the construction of two monopile wind turbines (one with a bubble curtain and one with a double bubble curtain).

-Additionally, Dominion contracted with Normandeau Associates Inc. to provide postconstruction monitoring for the CVOW Pilot Project.
-Normandeau's Acoustic and Thermographic Offshore Monitoring (ATOMTM) systems are deployed on platforms underneath the two CVOW Pilot Project offshore wind turbines.
+Additionally, Dominion contracted with Normandeau Associates Inc. to provide postconstruction monitoring for the pilot turbines.
+Normandeau's Acoustic and Thermographic Offshore Monitoring (ATOMTM) systems are deployed on platforms underneath the two turbines.
 They collect thermographic and natural light imagery within the rotor swept zone and the vicinity of the wind turbine 24/7 during the monitoring period.
 Additional ATOMTM sensors include bird and bat acoustics and VHF/MOTUS Nanotag receivers and antennae.
 Normandeau also conducted six boat-based surveys every other month during the first year of operations using a transect design.
 Additional information on this monitoring can be found here.

 Environmental Papers and Reports